Love long rides and motorcycle touring, but hate the unpleasantness that follows?

 Stretch A LOT.

 Stretching promotes relaxation, which is a key ingredient of comfortable motorcycle riding.
-Ideally, you would begin stretching at least a couple weeks before your trip, focusing specifically on muscles that you’ll be utilizing while riding: arms, wrists, shoulders, legs, core, and perhaps most importantly, your back.
-But it doesn’t stop there—you also need to stretch every time you stop to rest or fill up.
-Don’t take this step for granted, or you’ll be sorry!
+Ideally, you would begin stretching at least a couple weeks before your trip, focusing specifically on muscles that you’ll be utilizing while riding: arms, wrists, shoulders, legs, core, and, most importantly, your back.
+But it doesn’t stop there—you also need to stretch every time you stop to rest or fill up!

 Get a throttle lock.